 Three weeks later, the first group showed a significant improvement in alertness, activity, and general well-being, as rated by nurses and themselves, while the comparison group showed a negative change.
 All but one of the first group . . . showed improvement in physical and mental well-being, whereas only 21 percent of the comparison group showed any improvement.
 (52-3)

 What struck me, first encountering that study in Friedan, was how painfully predictable the findings were, or should have been (this isn’t a criticism of Langer and Rodin; sociological field studies can be powerful precisely because they spell out the potency of contingent social arrangements whose negative effects should have been evident to everyone).
 There are many examples of excellent residential care today, where the expression of personal taste in one’s own living space is respected and actively encouraged.
 It’s also essential to recognize the very wide variety of provision potentially targeted by such criticisms: assisted living, residential care homes, sheltered housing, extra care sheltered housing, retirement villages.
-Experience of visiting care homes in New Zealand, as a child, and in the United Kingdom more recently nevertheless makes me naggingly aware of how difficult it may for any institution aiming to enable “living with care” (the preferred term now among UK gerontologists) to abide by the principle of autonomy in small things once physical or mental competence starts to decline.
+Experience of visiting care homes in New Zealand, as a child, and in the United Kingdom more recently, nevertheless makes me naggingly aware of how difficult it may for any institution aiming to enable “living with care” (the preferred term now among UK gerontologists) to abide by the principle of autonomy in small things once physical or mental competence starts to decline.
 My aunt lived in a series of increasingly medicalized care homes from the time I was around eight and she was around seventy-one.
 Her movement through these institutions as her mental and physical health deteriorated was accompanied by a gradual attrition of personal possessions.
 I recall looking at these comfortable-enough but (in terms of taste) unowned rooms and wondering what she had done with all the things she must once have possessed, and that I was busily acquiring at eight and onwards.

 At least some of the sociological literature post-Langer and Rodin has been skeptical about how much personalization of environment counts for.
 It matters, certainly, but my aunt was not, I think, unusual in being more interested in what she did in the spaces she lived in (whether she could smoke, whether she was comfortable knitting) than in their appearance.
 A 2009 study of residential care in New Zealand, by Janine Wiles and others, is following what I take to be a wider trend within environmental gerontology towards recognizing the complexity of engagement with place when it concludes that the reduced living environments of many old people are only one element in the way they inhabit their social spaces, which are the product of “elastic physical, imaginative, emotional and symbolic experiences of and connections to people and place across time and in scope” (Wiles et al. 670).
 A recent specialist study of people with dementia in care homes concurs: “For people with dementia the most important factors in the care home environment were not the layout or design of buildings but the ability to make choices, engage in activities, and the staff approaches to care” (Popham and Orrell 186).